curl/everything-curl/usingcurl-tls.md

 SSL was invented in the mid 90s and has developed ever since.
-SSL version 2 was the first widespread version used on the Internet but that was deemed insecure already a very long time ago.
+SSL version 2 was the first widespread version used on the Internet but that was deemed insecure already a long time ago.
 SSL version 3 took over from there, and it too has been deemed not safe enough for use.

 TLS version 1.0 was the first "standard".
 RFC 2246 was published 1999.
 TLS 1.1 came out in 2006, further improving security, followed by TLS 1.2 in 2008.
 TLS